Welcome to the UNH Incident Report Form (IRF). This form replaces the Reportit! and Title IX Incident Report forms.

 What details should be included in the “Incident Description” section?

 Any information that you are aware of concerning the incident(s) is helpful.
 While other sections will allow you to identify parties, location, date, time, etc. this section is an open text box which allows you to go into significant detail about any information you may have about what occurred.
-This will help provide clarity to your answers in the other sections and to increase AA&EO Team’s ability to respond as effectively as possible.
+This will help provide clarity to your answers in the other sections and to increase the Civil Rights and Equity Office team’s ability to respond as effectively as possible.

 What can I expect as a response to my report?

-Once your report has been received it will be reviewed by AA&EO.
+Once your report has been received it will be reviewed by the Civil Rights & Equity Office.
 If you provide identifying information, a member of the team will reach out to you directly by phone and/or the Follow-Up feature.
 If you report anonymously, a member of the team will reach out via the anonymous Follow-Up feature.

 How will I know when the University has completed the response to my report?